mjlshen/terraform-aws-opa/README.md

 }
 ```

 The first rule passes specific resources along to a specific matching policy (if it exists).
 For example, if a terraform plan contains an `aws_s3_bucket` resource, the first rule will delegate its deny decision to data.terraform.aws_s3_bucket, which is contained in `aws_s3_bucket.rego`.
 The idea is that any specific policies for specific resources can be organized in this fashion.
-If there is no existing policy for a given resource, OPA makes no deny is given.
+If there is no existing policy for a given resource, OPA makes no decision and no deny message is given.

 The second rule passes the entire terraform plan to the policy contained in `aws_common.rego`, which can be used to evaluate resource-agnostic policies, such as a tagging strategy or security baseline.